thecomalley/thecomalley.github.io/blog/2025-04-06/index.md

 ```

 ### Setup Module

+Often times the module will depend on pre-existing infrastructure, a common pattern is to deploy this infrastructure in a setup module
-Often times you will have a setup module that creates any pre-requisite resources that are needed for the tests to run.
-While our module doesn't require any pre-requisite resources, we can still use this module to create a random id for the test run.
+before running the test.
+While this module doesn't require any prerequisites, I still have a setup module to create a random ID for the test run.
 This is useful for creating unique resource names and avoiding name collisions.

 ```ruby
 # tests/main.tftest.hcl